brentyelle/koikoi-server-client/README.md

 ## HANAFUDA CARDS

-Koi-Koi is a 2-player game played with a hanafuda deck, which consists of a deck with 12 suits (one for each month) of 4 cards each, for a total of 48 cards.
+Koi-Koi is a 2-player game played with a hanafuda deck, which consists of a 12 suits (one for each month) of 4 cards each for a total of 48 cards.
 The cards in each month can be LIGHT, SEED, RIBBON, or CHAFF type, and each suit has a different assortment of each.
 In total, the deck has 5 Lights, 9 Seeds, 10 ribbons, and 24 chaff.

 ## GAME RULES